will-frankland/will-frankland/README.md

 - 🔭 I’m currently working on a donation platform for nonprofits that is being built with TypeScript, NextJs and Node.js
 - 🌱 I’m currently learning on developing a deeper understanding of JavaScript and Node.js
 - 📫 How to reach me: will-frankland@hotmail.com
-- ⚡ Fun fact: I have two pets, a cat and a dog

 ### Languages / Frameworks / Tools
 - JavaScript